Last updated on January 25th, 2022

 How to Get It: Although this perk can usually be purchased along with your airline tickets, owning a co-branded airline card will almost always automatically entitle passengers to earlier boarding privileges.

-4. Complimentary or Discounted In-Flight Purchases
+#4: Discounted In-Flight Purchases

-You’ve made it on the plane and it’s the home stretch – but that doesn’t mean your troubles are over.
+You’ve finally made it on the plane, and it’s the home stretch – but that doesn’t mean your troubles are over.
 Airplane cabins mean being stuck with crying babies and chatty seat neighbors.
 While inflight discounts may not inherently sound like they’ll solve all your problems – a pair of inflight headphones (because you left yours in the terminal), a sweet snack, or a nip of an adult beverage will go a long way towards maintaining what holiday cheer you have left.

 How to Get It: Once again, co-branded airline cards are the key to unlocking inflight savings.
 These purchases may take the form of a discount or a statement credit.